 Chopped green onion on top of braised tofu as a garnish.

 Step 5.
-Remove the lid and garnish the braised tofu with chopped green onion and toasted sesame seeds if you wish.
+Take off the lid and, if desired, garnish the braised tofu with chopped green onions and toasted sesame seeds.

 Spicy braised tofu slices are placed in an oval platter with a pair of chopsticks